In-store technology the main factor for increasing the number of new customersOctober 1, 2018

-In-store technology used at the point-of-sale including, mobile technology, interactive kiosks and Wi-Fi are all factors leading to increased customer interaction and
+In-store technology used at the point-of-sale including, mobile technology, interactive kiosks and Wi-Fi are all factors leading to increased customer interaction and a better service.

 A report published today showed that the use of mobile technology is what helps retailers drive big data and analytics, which can be used to provide more personalised communication to customers, including previous purchasing recommendations, vouchers and sales offers.